donquixote/collabora-drupal/README.md

 or preview media files in Collabora.
 This would allow to grant access based on e.g. membership in a group.

+### Views

+The module integrates with Views by providing links as view fields, allowing users to perform specific operations on documents directly from the view display.

+These operations include actions such as "preview" and "edit," which can be easily accessed through the generated links.

 ### Other configuration

 If you need to change the accepted extensions to upload, go to